jackyho112/github-issue-viewer-challenge/QnA.md

 > Describe the major design/build decisions and why you made them.

 - Although the mockups technically have two pages, I made a single-page application because it is a smoother user experience.
-Furthermore, the header and the landing page have a lot of common attributes such as the background color and the app title; hence, I believe it is worth making the header support full-screen display despite the added complexities.
-This decision also has the added benefits of saving time and keeping the code base small which are relevant to this kind of take-home assignments.
+Furthermore, the header and the landing page have a lot of common attributes such as the background color and the application title; hence, I believe it is worth making the header support full-screen display despite the added complexities.
+This decision also has the added benefits of saving time and keeping the code base small which are most relevant to this kind of take-home assignments.

 - I decided to implement an infinite list in the MVP version because I had experience building infinite list containers and the application otherwise has the risk of loading an extremely long list all at once which can be unsafe for some users.
 Furthermore, because of my past experience, an infinite list infrastructure is natural and intuitive to my development or thought process despite the additional implementation time.